 MWSF: Lotus Notes to add Mac OS X support — Lotus Software from IBM announced support for Mac OS X in the next version of its Lotus Notes messaging and collaboration solution, which is code-named “Rnext.”
 The Lotus Notes Rnext client will extend collaborative capabilities through the implementation of new features and capabilities, including enhancements in user-interface, messaging, calendaring and scheduling, mobility and performance.

 As if Apple hadn’t kept the press busy enough with the debut of its new products this week, it also

-— rehire, actually — with Dr. Guy “Bud” Tribble.
+made a newsworthy new hire — rehire, actually — with Dr. Guy “Bud” Tribble.
 Tribble, who was the manager of the original Macintosh team, had most recently been involved in Eazel Inc.,

 a now-defunct company dedicated to user interface software for the Linux operating system.